This article applies to:

 Execute Permissions: if you're unsure, leave at SCRIPTS ONLY.
 Changing these settings may increase security risks to your site and data.
 Be sure you understand the ramifications of changing these before you do.

 - You will get an INFORMATIONAL message (not an error) that indicates "Physical directory with such name already exists.
 If you continue, it will become inaccessible.
 Do you want to proceed?"
 Click OK.
 The physical folder will become inaccessible, but it will now be accessible by it's virtual name... i.e., it's the same thing, because we set the virtual dir name to the same as the physical dir name.
 If you did not get this message, than either the physical directory did not exist BEFORE you started this (as noted at the beginning, we assumed you already had a folder there with this name), or you possible made some other error.
 Submit a support request if you need assistance further.

 - Your "web directory" has now been successfully created.

 ADVANCED USER NOTES:

 A virtual directory does not have to be set as an IIS application to be usable as a virtual directory.
 I.e., all virtual directories are not IIS applications, but all IIS Applications are virtual directories.
 In Plesk, this is the only way to enable the IIS Application setting on a folder, i.e., to create the virt dir, and enable IIS Application on it.

-A virtual directory does not have to be configured to point to a physical folder of the same name... for example, you could create a virtual directory called BOB that pointed to httpdocs/john.
-That means that the contents of the physical folder httpdocs/john would actually be accessible via the web by www.mydomain.com/BOB.
-I.e., a virtual folder points to any physical folder you want it to.
+A virtual directory does not have to be configured to point to a physical folder of the same name; for example, you could create a virtual directory called BOB that pointed to httpdocs/john.
+It means that the contents of the physical folder httpdocs/john would actually be accessible via the web by www.mydomain.com/BOB; i.e., a virtual folder points to any physical folder you want it to.